liuqx315/Multiscale-pattern/sundials_extensions/doc/source/CInterface.rst

    successfully set the upcoming stable step size, and a non-zero value otherwise.

-   **Notes:**  If this function is not supplied, or if it returns `hstab = 0.0`, then ARKode will assume that there is no explicit stability restriction on the time step size.
+   **Notes:**  If this function is not supplied, or if it returns `hstab \le 0.0`, then ARKode will assume that there is no explicit stability restriction on the time step size.